stenzek/duckstation/README.md

  - Automatic loading/applying of PPF patches.
  - Direct booting of homebrew executables.
  - Direct loading of Portable Sound Format (psf) files.
+ - Time stretched audio when running outside of 100% speed, and surround sound expansion.
  - Digital and analog controllers for input (rumble is forwarded to host).
  - GunCon and Justifier lightgun support (simulated with mouse).
  - NeGcon support.